DrishtiShrrrma/deepmindxhuggingface-RL/q_learning.md

 # Monte Carlo Vs Temporal Difference Learning:

-1. Monte Carlo: Waits until the end of an episode to update value estimates (val func) - has high variance.
+1. Monte Carlo: Waits until the end of an episode to update value estimates (val func) - so the actual accurate discounted return of this episode is used - has high variance.
-2. Temporal Difference Learning: Updates value estimates at each time step, reduces variance but introduces bias.
+2. Temporal Difference Learning: Updates value estimates at each time step - we replace Gt with TD target (estimated return) - reduces variance but introduces bias.
-3. With Monte Carlo, we update the value function from a complete episode, and so we use the actual accurate discounted return of this episode.

-With TD Learning, we update the value function from a step, and we replace �
-�
-G
-t
-​
- , which we don’t know, with an estimated return called the TD target.

 ![image](https://github.com/DrishtiShrrrma/deepmindxhuggingface-RL/assets/129742046/4f0ec64d-fb31-4ec4-b67a-216ddc3a1399)